Sparkling saddle loops of vector fields on surfaces: Proof of Theorem

 We wish we could simply say that, if two families of vector fields are close, they have families of Poincaré maps which are close, and, since for the family~$V$ the derivative of the Poincar{\'e} map in the parameter is always positive, the same must hold for a family~$W$ close to~$V$.
 However, we deal with Poincar{\'e} maps that were extended through the singularity, and therefore we cannot reason like that.
 Also recall Remark~\ref{rem:fail}.

 For the special family~$V$, the points where the stable separatrices of the saddle~$P_\t$ intersect the circle~$\Sigma$ do not depend on~$\t$.
-Therefore, for a family~$W$ close to~$V$ these points change only slightly when the parameter varies, so there exists a $C^3$-smooth parameter-dependent change of coordinates on the torus, uniformly $C^1$-close to the identity and equal to the identity outside arbitrary (but chosen beforehand) neighborhoods of the points $a, b,$ such that in the new coordinates these points appear to be independent of the parameter; moreover, we can assume that the derivative of the coordinate change in the parameter is uniformly small.\footnote{E.g., we can take the coordinates change
+Therefore, for a family~$W$ close to~$V$ these points change only slightly and with almost zero speed when the parameter varies, so there exists a parameter-dependent change of coordinates on the torus with the following properties.
+The coordinate change must be at least $C^3$-smooth, with uniformly small derivative in the parameter, uniformly $C^1$-close to the identity for all $\theta$, equal to the identity outside small, but chosen beforehand neighborhoods of the points $a, b$, and, moreover, in the new chart these points of intersection with the invariant manifolds must appear to be independent of the parameter.\footnote{E.g., we can take the coordinates change